arman-rai/Writeups/Ongoing/One Piece.md

 Welcome to Zou.
 It is an island located on the back of a massive, millennium-old elephant named Zunesha that roams the New World.
 Except this, there is not much to say about this island.
 ```

+There seems to be a directory which I didn't see on the first login